sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 ### Test import

-We can perform multiple imports to test environment, with the caveat that no data deletion in this situation is possible.
-This might lead to duplicate information being uploaded to the test environment.
+We can perform multiple imports to the dev environment, with the caveat that no data deletion in this situation is possible.
+This might lead to duplicate information being uploaded to the dev environment.

 Also, anonymizing test import data by hiding sensitive information like names, addresses, email addresses and Stripe keys is highly recommended.